onderwijsin/navigator-data-generator/README.md

 # Extract HOVI data
 The Hovi API contains data about higher education in the Netherlands.
 This tool fetches particular data models and transforms them into something more useful.
 The primary goal is to seed the data into a Directus instance [Datahub](https://datahub.onderwijs.in).
+From there we want to extract a subset of the data into the Directus instance for Onderwijsloket.

 Data models that are processed:
 - Organizations